Skip to Content

 Snacks at Mirage: A quick-serve restaurant open 24 hours, Snacks serves a number of breakfast sandwiches, traditional sandwiches, burgers, and hot dogs.

-Snacks at Bellagio: Like Snacks at The Mirage, Bellagio’s version is open around the clock and serves an assortment of burgers, chicken fingers, fries, etc.
+Snacks at Bellagio: Like Snacks at The Mirage, Bellagio’s version is open around the clock, serving an assortment of burgers, chicken fingers, fries, etc.

-I recently stopped in and was impressed by the portion sizes.
+I recently stopped in and was impressed by the portion sizes, albeit somewhat expensive.

 A basket of chicken tenders next to a basket of fries ordered from Snacks at Bellagio.